mennamohsensaad/Image-processing-and-filters-/README.md

 ### B) GUI Integration

-Integrate your functions in part (A) to the following Qt MainWindow design:
+Integrate  functions in part (A) to the following Qt MainWindow design:

 | Tab 1 |
 |---|